Ieshitva/ieshitva.github.io/_posts/2020-03-11-My-Research-Work.markdown

 <b>Currently working on:</b> <br/>
 <br/>
-*Role of streptokinase in the management of loculated empyema and loculated parapneumonic effusion at tertiary centre.
+*Role of streptokinase in the management of loculated empyema and loculated parapneumonic effusion at tertiary centre.<br/>
 *Correlation between BMI and activity level in children. <br/>
 <br/>
 <br/>